gl-pv/simple-rule/README.md

 ```

 ## Quick start
-To get you started quickly, here is an example that will get you started right away by providing the simplest usage possible:
+This example explain simplest possible usage:

-#### Wrapp your component by SimpleRulesProvider and create rulesSchema
+#### Wrap your component by SimpleRulesProvider and create rulesSchema

 ```jsx
 import React from 'react'